Adamant-im/adamant/README.md

 # ADAMANT

 ADAMANT is a **decentralized blockchain messaging platform**.
 Applications use ADAMANT as an anonymous and encrypted relay and storage to enable messaging features.
-As examples, see [Messenger app](https://github.com/Adamant-im/adamant-im), [Blockchain 2FA](https://github.com/Adamant-im/adamant-2fa) and [Cryptocurrency Exchanger](https://github.com/Adamant-im/adamant-exchangebot) implementations.
+For examples, see the [Messenger app](https://github.com/Adamant-im/adamant-im), [Blockchain 2FA](https://github.com/Adamant-im/adamant-2fa), and [Cryptocurrency Exchanger](https://github.com/Adamant-im/adamant-exchangebot) implementations.

-For more information refer to ADAMANT website: <https://adamant.im>.
+For more information, refer to the ADAMANT website: <https://adamant.im>.

 ![ADAMANT nodes](./img/adm-nodes.jpeg)